grisov/NVDA_Volume_Adjustment/README.md

 ## Change log

 ### Version 1.3
+* added a set of functions to control the volume level of each channel of audio devices;
+* added the ability to inform about the status of the sound source or channel when switching between them;
+* in the "Input Gestures" dialog displays a separate switching function for each output audio device detected in the system;
 * added feature to completely or partially temporarily mute the selected audio source;
 * added the ability to restore volume level for all available muted audio sources when NVDA shutdown;
 * mute parameters have been added to the settings panel;
 * added a warning about possible hearing damage when using the feature to set the maximum volume level;
-* the source code is significantly optimized and added MyPy type annotations;
+* the source code is significantly optimized and added MyPy type hints;
 * the add-on is adapted to support Python versions 3.7 and 3.8;
 * updated third-party module ** psutil **;
 * updated translations into Chinese and Ukrainian.